Dispersion relations alone cannot guarantee causality

-\textit{A key inequality -} Our analysis relies on the following inequality, which must hold for all dispersion branches describing disturbances around the equilibrium state of a stable system in relativity \cite{HellerBounds2022,GavassinoBounds2023}:
+Our analysis relies on the following inequality, which must hold for all dispersion branches describing disturbances around the equilibrium state of a stable system in relativity \cite{HellerBounds2022,GavassinoBounds2023}:

-This covariant bound was recently discovered in Ref.\ \cite{HellerBounds2022}, through the study of retarded causal correlators of stable phases of matter.
+This covariant bound can be derived from the study of retarded causal correlators of stable phases of matter, and it is textbook material \cite{Itzykson:1980rh}, whose importance in constraining transport properties of matter was demonstrated in Ref.\ \cite{HellerBounds2022}.
 Independently from the principle of causality, \eqref{In3} constitutes the physical requirement that a stable system should be simultaneously stable in every inertial frame of reference \cite{GavassinoSuperluminal2021}.
 In fact, if \eqref{In3} were violated, namely if there were some $k \in \mathbb{C}$ for which $\mathfrak{Im}\, \omega > |\mathfrak{Im} \, k|$, then a boost with velocity $v=\mathfrak{Im} k/\mathfrak{Im} \omega$ would lead us to a new reference frame where $ \mathfrak{Im} \, \omega' >0 $ and $\mathfrak{Im} \, k' =0$ \cite{GavassinoBounds2023}.
-This would imply that there is an observer who detects a growing Fourier mode, signaling an instability \cite{Hiscock_Insatibility_first_order,Kost2000,GavassinoLyapunov_2020}.
-For this reason, in the following, we will assume that \eqref{In3} holds at the outset, as the basic stability property of the system.
+This would imply that there is an observer who can detect a growing Fourier mode, signaling an instability \cite{Hiscock_Insatibility_first_order,Kost2000,GavassinoLyapunov_2020}.
+For this reason, we assume \eqref{In3} holds as a basic stability property of the system.